Under 18 volunteering is a great way of travelling to new parts of the world and helping worthwhile causes whilst being fully supported

 With the exciting opportunity to get involved in animal care and conservation work first hand, 17 year old volunteers joining these projects make a fantastic contribution to their ongoing work in these fields.

 We have a variety of projects that can accept volunteers who are under the age of 18 if accompanied by a guardian who is over 18.
-Your guardian can be anyone from a friend that’s aged over 18, to siblings, parents, aunts, uncles, grandparents, godparents or family friends!
+Depending on the ages involved, your guardian can include a friend that’s aged over 18, siblings, parents, aunts, uncles, grandparents, godparents or family friends!

 This is a great way for younger teens to experience travel and volunteering adventures, forging unforgettable memories with friends and family whilst gaining great experience to take forward with them into any future solo volunteer trips.